About the Program

 Our meals to Black, Indigenous, and People of Color community organizers during planning and organizing sessions are provided thanks to the Feed Our People Project.
 UPRISE has delivered sack lunches and hot meals to community partners doing the on-the-ground organizing, coalition building, and working toward liberation for our communities.
 All meals provided are purchased from local, BIPOC owned catering companies or restaurants.

-Funding for this project in part is from the Oregon Women's Foundation.
+Funding for this project is provided in part is from the Oregon Women's Foundation, Metro, and individual donors.